Studs Terkel: Later life

 In 2004, Terkel received the Elijah Parish Lovejoy Award as well as an honorary Doctor of Laws degree from Colby College.
 In August 2005, Terkel underwent successful open-heart surgery.
 At the age of 93, he was one of the oldest people to undergo this form of surgery and doctors reported his recovery to be remarkable for someone of that advanced age.
 Terkel smoked two cigars a day until 2004.

 On May 22, 2006, Terkel, along with other plaintiffs, including Quentin Young, filed suit in federal district court against AT&T Inc., to stop the telecommunications carrier from giving customer telephone records to the National Security Agency without a court order.

 The lawsuit was dismissed by Judge Matthew F. Kennelly on July 26, 2006.
 Judge Kennelly cited a "state secrets privilege" designed to protect the government from being harmed by lawsuits.

 In an interview in The Guardian celebrating his 95th birthday, Terkel discussed his own "diverse and idiosyncratic taste in music, from Bob Dylan to Alexander Frey, Louis Armstrong to Woody Guthrie".

 Terkel published a new personal memoir entitled Touch and Go in fall 2007.

 Terkel was a self-described agnostic, which he jokingly defined as "a cowardly atheist" during a 2004 interview with Krista Tippett on American Public Media's Speaking of Faith.

 One of his last interviews was for the documentary Soul of a People on Smithsonian Channel.
 He spoke about his participation in the Works Progress Administration.

 At his last public appearance, in 2007, Terkel said he was "still in touch—but ready to go".
 He gave one of his last interviews on the BBC HARDtalk program on February 4, 2008.
 He spoke of the imminent election of Barack Obama as President of the United States, and offered him some advice, in October 2008.

 Terkel died in his Chicago home on Friday, October 31, 2008, at the age of 96.
 He had been suffering since a fall in his home earlier that month.

 Legacy and audio recordings

-In 1998, Terkel and WFMT, the radio station which broadcast Terkel's long-running program, donated approximately 7,000 tape recordings of Terkel's interviews and broadcasts to the Chicago History Museum.